kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 ### Resiliency

 Application resiliency is an important topic within traffic management.
-Traditionally, resiliency features like timeouts, retries, and circuit breakers were implemented by application libraries.
-However, with service mesh, you can delegate such tasks to the mesh, and the same configuration options will work regardless of the programming language of your application.
+Traditionally, application libraries implemented resiliency features like timeouts, retries, and circuit breakers.
+However, with service mesh, you can delegate such tasks to the mesh, and the same configuration options work regardless of the programming language of your application.
 See [Network Resilience and Testing](https://istio.io/latest/docs/concepts/traffic-management/#network-resilience-and-testing).

 ## Restart of Workloads with Enabled Istio Sidecar Injection